documentationfor yFiles for HTML 3.0.0.1

 arrow custom nolength

-This is almost what we want but some details are missing: the edge extends into the head and we also wanted a little space between arrow head and node.
+This is almost what we want, but some details are missing: the edge extends into the head, and we also want a little space between the arrow head and the node.

 Adjusting Length and CropLength